jimeh/tmuxifier/README.md

 ### Disable Shell-Completion

-Tmuxifier comes with shell-completion for bash and zsh shells.
+Tmuxifier comes with shell-completion for bash and zsh.
 If for any reason you need to disable it, just set `$TMUXIFIER_NO_COMPLETE`.

 ```bash